 In today’s healthcare industry, employers are seeking medical transcriptionists who have received formal training at one of the nation’s accredited medical transcription schools.
-The duties of the career require medical transcriptionists to be familiar with medical terminology, abbreviations, common medical knowledge and various medical procedures in order to fully understand the notes being transcribed.
-Medical transcriptionists also need to be familiar with transcription equipment including a stenographer’s keyboard, earpiece and foot pedal, and they must have adequate typing skills.
+The duties of medical transcriptionists are closely tied to subjects like medical terminology, abbreviations, common medical knowledge and various medical procedures, and a general understanding of those topics is beneficial to fully understand the notes being transcribed.

-Medical transcription schools are designed to provide students with the education and resources they need to excel as professional medical transcriptionists, including:
+Medical transcription training programs are designed to provide students with the education and resources they need to excel as professional medical transcriptionists, including:

 - Medical Background Knowledge